 More intimate gatherings can take place anywhere from a wine room to a local coffee shop.
 For groups of friends catching up, it might be fun to meet at a friend’s house.
 You could treat it like a bookish dinner party or pot luck.
 There are so many options.

 Next, how will you communicate if you don’t meet online?
 If you already have a Facebook group, that makes things easy.
 Other options for communication include email lists and texting.
+Find even more suggestions for book club apps here.
 Some people also love a blended book club, with meetings online one month and in-person the next.

 Sometimes fitting a book club into friends’ schedules can feel like musical chairs.
 It seems like every date works except for one person.
 The easiest way to get around this is to plan in advance and keep to a schedule.

 Choosing one day every month would work best.
 This gives everyone time to get the book and read it.
 If your guests have busier schedules, think about meeting every other month.
 When scheduling, remember to allow enough time for most people to read the book you chose.
 In other words, don’t expect your guests to finish War and Peace by next Tuesday.

 5. Create A Process To Nominate Books To Read